Chart Color Schemes

 Diggers Rest's young demographic places it in the bottom 15% of areas nationwide

 Diggers Rest has a median age of 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Melbourne, Diggers Rest has a higher proportion of residents aged 25-34 (20.1%), but fewer residents aged 15-24 (9.4%).
-This 25-34 concentration is significantly higher than the national figure of 14.5%.
-Between the 2021 Census and now, the proportion of residents aged 35 to 44 has grown from 16.4% to 18.8%, while those aged 5 to 14 increased from 11.8% to 13.1%.
-Conversely, the proportion of residents aged 25 to 34 has decreased from 23.4% to 20.1%.
-Population forecasts for Diggers Rest in the year 2041 indicate substantial demographic shifts.
-The 35 to 44 age group is projected to grow by 108%, adding 1,560 residents and reaching a total of 3,012 residents.
+Compared to Greater Melbourne, Diggers Rest has a higher percentage of residents aged 25-34 (20.1%) but fewer residents aged 15-24 (9.4%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+Between the 2021 Census and present, the population aged 35 to 44 has increased from 16.4% to 18.8%, while the age group 5 to 14 has risen from 11.8% to 13.1%.
+Conversely, the percentage of residents aged 25 to 34 has decreased from 23.4% to 20.1%.
+Population forecasts for Diggers Rest indicate substantial demographic changes by 2041.
+The strongest projected growth is in the 35 to 44 age group, with an increase of 110%, adding 1,574 residents to reach a total of 3,012.